mt-hill/algo_trading_bot_demo/README.md

 The demo app is replicating real trades based on real BTC price action.
 It's trading a strategy which I have backtested and is profitable as you can see from the profits and wins.
 The winrate, trades and profits are close to being 100% accurate.
 For the sake of the demostration, it doesn't take into consideration trading fees and slippage.
 I wont disclose the trading strategy and have removed the trading logic from the code.

-Keep visiting the app to see how it performs over time.
+Keep visiting the demo app to see how it performs over time.

 ## Notes